Angus Robertson: Controversies

 In 2015, The Daily Telegraph reported that Robertson's second home expenses had included a television costing £1,119, a £400 home cinema system, £500 for a bed, £20 for a corkscrew and £2,324 for a sofa bed.
 The home cinema system was initially denied by the expenses office; however, Robertson appealed this decision and it was subsequently awarded.

 In 2017 it was reported in several newspapers that Robertson had sold his second home in London, the mortgage on which was paid on expenses, as part of his divorce settlement.
 Robertson had previously pledged to repay the value of the expenses on the property and donate any profit to charity.

 In September 2020, Robertson wrote that a rise in support for independence in opinion polls could be attributed to, "55,000 predominantly No supporting older voters passing away every year...
 Since 2014, this has added around 330,000 voters to the electorate, with a likely net gain of over 100,000 for independence.”
 His remarks were condemned as tasteless by opposition parties and his successor as MP for Moray, Douglas Ross, described them as, "Disgraceful and deeply disappointing comments from Angus Robertson, suggesting that the most vulnerable age group, who have been hardest hit through the tragic loss of so many lives throughout the pandemic, are a boost to his independence obsession.
 A new low for the SNP.”
 Robertson said his analysis was "simple statistical facts".

 Personal life

-Robertson's second wife, Jennifer Dempsie, is a former advisor to Alex Salmond.
-She campaigned to inherit Salmond's Scottish Parliament seat in Aberdeenshire East but withdrew to focus on her business career.
+Robertson's second wife, Jennifer Dempsie, is a former adviser to Alex Salmond.
+She campaigned to inherit Salmond's Scottish Parliament seat in Aberdeenshire East.

 Outside politics Robertson is a music fan, and particularly likes Metallica and Belle and Sebastian.
 He is a supporter of the Heart of Midlothian football team.

 On 29 May 2021, he announced the birth of his second child.